CarGDev/reactwizard/README.md

    npm start
    ```

-   Starts the development server with Webpack.
-The project is served using Webpack Dev Server with the configuration specified in `webpack.config.js`.
+   Starts the development server with Vite.
+The project is served using the Vite dev server.

 2. **Build for Production**: